 Why Hire Us?

-rarely re-visit a customer after the work is completed to see if
+They rarely re-visit a customer after the work is completed to see

-their design worked or the customer is happy with the result.
+if their design worked or the customer is happy with the

-I could pile up all of the equipment needed in the center of the
+result.
+I could pile up all of the equipment needed in the

+store?
 Not very long.
 Typically, it's an entry level job.
-Stores are
+Stores

-heavily restricted in the products they sell.
-Manufacturers of audio
+are heavily restricted in the products they sell.
+Manufacturers of

-equipment have 3 levels of gear: M.I. (musical instrument), Pro
+audio equipment have 3 levels of gear: M.I. (musical instrument),

-& Commercial.
-The music stores can only sell that company's M.I.
+Pro & Commercial.
+The music stores can only sell that

-line.
-M.I. products just aren't good enough to do the job.
+company's M.I. line.
+M.I. products just aren't good enough to do

 We won't sell or use a piece of equipment that performs poorly.
 Do